monadli/ftl/README.md

 ## Introduction
 `FTL` is a very simple programming language in algebraic form that is primarily composed of `functional tuples` in the form of (t<sub>0</sub>, t<sub>1</sub>, ...) and tuple mapping operator `->` .

-The tuple is usually used as data structurein many programming languages.
+The tuple is usually used as data structure in many programming languages.
 We make it functional by extending each element into a function, hence `functional tuple`.
 We also introduce a mapping topology between elements of two consecutive `functional tuples` with a operator `->`.
-Rules and special tuple element selectors are defines for the mapping topology.
-We call this `tupology` (**tu**-ple + to-**pology**)</mark>.
+Rules and special tuple element selectors are defined for the mapping topology.
+We call this `tupology` (**tu**-ple + to-**pology**).

-In `FTL`, the only intrisic operator defined at language level is the mapping operator `->`.
+In `FTL`, the only intrinsic operator defined at language level is the mapping operator `->`.
 However, a set of symbol characters are provided to define any operators with one or more such characters.
 Examples are arithmetic operators `+`, `-`, `*`, and `/`

 There are no intrinsic control statements such as `for` or `while` loops, as well.
 This is because such control statements in the other languages can be expressed as functions are they actually defined as external functions.